howl-editor/howl/site/source/doc/manual/completions.md

 When auto-complete is one, this variable controls after how many characters the completion list should pop up after.

+- **completion_skip_auto_within**:

+This variable, unset by default, contains a list of style patterns where the completion list should not automatically pop up.

 - **inbuffer_completion_max_buffers**:

 For the in-buffer completer, this controls the number of open buffers that are